Blood pressure: High blood pressure

 Arterial hypertension can be an indicator of other problems and may have long-term adverse effects.
 Sometimes it can be an acute problem, such as in a hypertensive emergency when blood pressure is more than 180/120 mmHg.

 Levels of arterial pressure put mechanical stress on the arterial walls.
 Higher pressures increase heart workload and progression of unhealthy tissue growth (atheroma) that develops within the walls of arteries.
-The higher the pressure, the more stress that is present and the more atheroma tend to progress and the heart muscle tends to thicken, enlarge and become weaker over time.

-Persistent hypertension is one of the risk factors for strokes, heart attacks, heart failure, and arterial aneurysms, and is the leading cause of chronic kidney failure.
+The higher the pressure, the more stress that is present and the more atheroma tend to progress and the heart muscle tends to thicken, enlarge and become weaker over time.Persistent hypertension is one of the risk factors for strokes, heart attacks, heart failure, and arterial aneurysms, and is the leading cause of chronic kidney failure.
 Even moderate elevation of arterial pressure leads to shortened life expectancy.
 At severely high pressures, mean arterial pressures 50% or more above average, a person can expect to live no more than a few years unless appropriately treated.
 For people with high blood pressure, higher heart rate variability (HRV) is a risk factor for atrial fibrillation.

-Both high systolic pressure and high pulse pressure (the numerical difference between systolic and diastolic pressures) are risk factors.
+Both high systolic pressure and high pulse pressure (the numerical difference between systolic and diastolic pressures) are risk factors for adverse cardiovascular events.
 Elevated pulse pressure has been found to be a stronger independent predictor of cardiovascular events, especially in older populations, than has systolic, diastolic, or mean arterial pressure.
 In some cases, it appears that a decrease in excessive diastolic pressure can actually increase risk, probably due to the increased difference between systolic and diastolic pressures (ie. widened pulse pressure).
 If systolic blood pressure is elevated (>140 mmHg) with a normal diastolic blood pressure (<90 mmHg), it is called isolated systolic hypertension and may present a health concern.
 According to the 2017 American Heart Association blood pressure guidelines state that a systolic blood pressure of 130–139 mmHg with a diastolic pressure of 80–89 mmHg is "stage one hypertension".

 For those with heart valve regurgitation, a change in its severity may be associated with a change in diastolic pressure.
 In a study of people with heart valve regurgitation that compared measurements two weeks apart for each person, there was an increased severity of aortic and mitral regurgitation when diastolic blood pressure increased, whereas when diastolic blood pressure decreased, there was a decreased severity.